Skip to content

 1. Isolation: tool-wf-b (Ansible) never talks directly to tool-wf-a (Tofu).

 2. Orchestration: The comp-workflow acts as a glue layer.
-It uses ::dirs to discover outputs from the first workflow (via tofu output --json) and maps them to the ::params required by the next.
+It uses path to discover outputs from the previous workflows (e.g., via tofu output --json) and maps them to the ::params required by the next.

 3. Interchangeability: You can swap a Hetzner workflow for an AWS workflow without modifying the downstream Ansible code.
 Only the mapping logic in the comp-workflow needs to be updated.